aacolin/ECE474_assignment3/README.txt

     - Implementation of verilog class
     - Documented classes, functions and hard to read code
     - Implementation of testing script test_hlsyn.sh
+Michael Cesar-Torres:
+    - Verified R-List scheduling protocol and functionality
+    - If statement parsing and edge cases
+    - Error checking and detection